0cjs/sedoc/app/Storage/rclone.md

 Remote information, _including sensitive access tokens_, is stored in the config file, default `~/.config/rclone/rclone.conf`.
 - This is in an undocumented "INI"-style format.
+(It is not parsable as TOML.)
 It does allow comment lines starting with `#`, but does not allow end-of-line comments.
 - The config file may be encrypted with a [configuration password][rc-confenc] which must be supplied to decrypt the config file.